ambasthv/codes/README.md

     sp.getparent().remove(sp)

 # Step 5: Function to create temporary Excel file for a range
-# Explanation: Define a function to copy the range C2:K31 from a specified sheet into a new temporary Excel file, which will be embedded in PowerPoint.
+# Explanation: Define a function to copy the range C2:K31 from a specified sheet into a new temporary Excel file, preserving cell values and basic formatting for embedding.
 def create_temp_excel_file(sheet, range_str, temp_file_path):
     temp_wb = openpyxl.Workbook()
     temp_sheet = temp_wb.active